Bored Children at Home? Family Challenges Can Keep Them Busy

 - Create a new recipe from ingredients in the refrigerator.
 Name each new recipe with family members’ names and a day of the week.
 Then place the names into a hat.
 Do a drawing to see who will be responsible for cooking each recipe each day.
 Now you have a personal home chef and a meal planned for every day of the upcoming week.

-It is my hope that your family challenges will help to build family bonds and create memories that will last a lifetime.
-Also, remember to share your family challenges with the family engagement community on Facebook and Twitter @MDEngageEarly using hashtag #MDFamiliesEngage.
+I hope that your family challenges help to build family bonds and create memories that will last a lifetime.
+Also, remember to share your family challenges with the family engagement community on Facebook, Twitter and Instagram @MDEngageEarly using the hashtag #MDFamiliesEngage.